bennettnw2/lpic101-Notes/journal.md

 Tue Jan 28 13:16:07 EST 2020
 I need to commit to doing this at least once a day if I really want to crush this exam coming up...  ok on to work

+Tue Feb  4 11:10:21 EST 2020
+Really, I need to study at least one hour each day; I have been to too many social events lately.
+I think it is time to buckle down and not have friends for a time.
+Ok for learning networking I am going to fire up a linode and break various functionality and then test and then fix and then test again.